 |Juvenile Arrest Rate Trends

-The juvenile arrest rate for all offenses reached its highest level in the last two decades in 1996, and then declined 72% by 2017.
+The juvenile arrest rate for all offenses reached its highest level in 1996, and has since declined.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.